Chart Color Schemes

 Tallai features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 82.7% of all households, including 43.5% couples with children, 26.8% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 17.3%, with lone person households at 15.6% and group households comprising 2.0%.
-The median household size is 3.1 people, larger than the Rest of Qld average of 2.5.
+Family households account for 82.7 percent of all households, including 43.5 percent couples with children, 26.8 percent couples without children, and 10.8 percent single parent families.
+Non-family households constitute the remaining 17.3 percent, with lone person households at 15.6 percent and group households comprising 2.0 percent of the total.
+The median household size is 3.1 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households